andygreen1/VGAController/README.md

 | This Version | 3.708 | 32 | 58 | 20 |
 | EEWiki Version | 4.587 | 26 | 45 | 15 |

+I'm not sure why resource usage & timings drop slightly with high resolutions.

-So on the face of it, this seems to be doing a better job of best case throughput (and scalability) at the cost of extra gates.
+On the face of it, this seems to be doing a better job of best case throughput (and scalability) at the cost of extra gates.
 I have no idea if this is a good or bad thing.
 I had fun anyway.